 If you’re hoping to negotiate with your vendors, think about your timing.
 November weddings are much easier to negotiate than June weddings.

 • Lastly, distance.
 If an officiant is traveling 4 hours to and from your wedding, versus 30 minutes, that’s a big difference.
 Not just in miles on a car and time in a day, but in my case at least, in the cost of child care!
-In my early years of officiating weddings, I actually lost money a couple of times because I failed to take travel time (and all its associated costs) into consideration.
+In my early years of officiating weddings, I actually lost money on several weddings because I failed to take travel time (and all its associated costs) into consideration.

 Hiring a Wedding (or Ritual) Officiant: What You Are Paying For

 So if you aren’t hiring a ritual officiant for the legal aspects of getting married, why hire one at all?
 And how can you weigh a “good” one from a “bad” one?

 What you are paying for when you hire an officiant, is the skill, knowledge and heart of the person who is creating the ritual for you.
 Even if what you want is “very simple,” no officiant worth their own dignity is going to show up with some canned, pre-scripted script with just your names inserted inside.

 But alas, some people actually would.
 When I see people advertising a “customized” wedding ceremony for only $250, all I can think is: “Well, it must not be very customized.”
 It’s just not possible to write a customized wedding, spend 3-6 hours on the day of the wedding getting there, doing your job and getting back — and then charge $250!
 When you compare ads and officiants for weddings, we all use words like “customized,” but we don’t necessarily mean the same thing.

 Most people getting married think: “Oh, I don’t want anything fancy.
 It’s simple.”
 Well, it may be simple in how it looks on the outside, but in the details, there are a million different ways that I can stand up and marry two people.